The Complete Packing List for Women Hiking & Camping Solo in Scotland

 I am definitely in the gore-tex hiking boots for Scotland team, especially when hiking with a bigger (and heavier) pack.

-And anyway, they just fit me so well I don’t really want to change into anything else!
-If you want to find out why I love my Solomon Quest 4D boots, read this review :).
+When I was in Scotland, I wore a pair of Solomon Quest 4d - you can see why I loved them so much in this review :).
 You may also be interested in reading a review on my new pair of hiking boots - Hoka One One Tor Ultra Hi for women.

 Packing list for women hiking in Scotland: hiking and camping gear